surfly/docs/introduction/integration.md

 ![options panel](../images/options-panel.jpg)

-Please see the [tutorial](../n.md) for a detailed step by step guide on how to integrate Surfly into your website.

 #### The Surfly Code Snippet{#code-snippet}

 This can be found by clicking on the 'integration' panel in your account settings.